 For example, a multinational corporation might lease multiple floors in a high-rise, where they can establish various departments, meeting rooms, and executive suites, allowing them to operate cohesively under one roof.

-These spaces were often signed under long-term leases, providing both the landlord and tenant a sense of security and predictability in their financial planning.
+These spaces were often signed under long-term leases, providing both the landlord and tenant with a sense of security and predictability in their financial planning.
 The traditional model valued the economies of scale, with larger spaces translating to higher revenues, thus incentivizing developers to focus on building bigger and grander properties.

 Shift Towards More Compact Spaces